learn-co-curriculum/phase-4-project-guidelines/README.md

 - Use a Rails API backend with a React frontend.
 - Have **at least** three models on the backend, that include:
-  - at least one one-to-many relationship
+  - at least two one-to-many relationship
-  - at least one many-to-many relationship
+  - at least one reciprocal many-to-many relationship (implemented by using 2 has-many-through)
+    - note: your project therefore, must include a joins table.
+This joins table must include a user submittable attribute.
   - full CRUD actions for at least one resource
+  - minimum of create and read actions for EACH resource
 - Have at least three different client-side routes using React Router.
 Be sure to include a nav bar or other UI element that allows users to navigate between routes.
 - Implement authentication/authorization, including password protection.
-A user should be able to log in to the site with a secure password and stay logged in via user ID in the session hash.
+A user must be able to sign up w a new user account, log in to the site with a secure password and stay logged in, as well as log out via user ID in the session hash.
+    - Note: a user should only be able to edit & delete resources if they are logged in and the creator of that resource.
+(I.e. I could only edit or delete reviews that I created in the example detailed below with models of User, DogHouse, and Review.)

 ## Project Setup